chao-ji/tf-transformer/README.md

   Source-to-Source attention weights.
 </p>

-Notice the attention weight from `more_` and `difficult_` to `making` -- they are actively "searching" for the verb when trying to complete the phrase "make ... more difficult".
+Notice the attention weight from `more_` and `difficult_` to `making_` -- they are "on the lookout" for the verb "make" when trying to complete the phrase "make ... more difficult".

 * target-source: target sentence attends to source sentence (used in Decoder).
 <p align="center ">